gilzoide/lualvm/README.md

 lualvm
 ======
 Lua wrapper for the [LLVM-C](http://www.llvm.org/docs/doxygen/html/group__LLVMC.html) API.
-It uses [SWIG](http://swig.org/) for bindings, and then making wrappings around that more Lua friendly.
+It uses [inclua](https://github.com/gilzoide/inclua) for generating bindings, and then making wrappings around that more Lua friendly.

 What works